 The correct valve clearance changes with use, resulting in improper fuel/air supply or engine noise.
 To prevent this, the valve clearance must be adjusted regularly.
 This adjustment however, should be left to a professional service technician.

-Adjust the engine idling speed before adjusting the throttle lever free play.
+Adjust the engine idling speed before Adjusting the throttle lever free play on Page 114.

-- 1. Loosen nut (1)
+- 1. Loosen nut 1.

-- 2. Turn adjustment nut (2) to lever travel : (a) 3-5 mm.
+- 2. Turn adjustment nut 2 to lever travel:

+- (a): 3~5 mm.

-- 3. Fasten nut (1).
+- 3. Fasten nut 1.